tkriik/libarrow/README.md

 		- [Quaternion type conversion functions](#quaternion-vector-conversion-functions)

 ## Introduction
-This library aims to implement fast linear algebra computations on small fixed size floating-point vectors, matrices and quaternions.
+This library implements a small set of fixed-size spatial data types, namely vectors, matrices and quaternions, along with common linear algebra routines for each of them.
+The source code is fully ANSI C compatible, thus portable across most compilers.

-The following table describes the data types available in this library:
+The following table lists the data types available in this library:

 | Type name	| Description
 | --------	| --------